Beilis affair: Brazul-Brushkovsky's statement

-On May 6, 11 days before the scheduled start of the Beilis trial, Brazul-Brushkovsky submitted a new statement to Lieutenant Colonel Ivanov, outlining the gathered facts and identifying the true murderers.
-On May 30–31, he published the collected data in two Kyiv newspapers with opposing leanings — the liberal Kievskaya Mysl and the nationalist, monarchist, and antisemitic "Kievlyanin," edited by State Council member D. I. Pikhno (Pikhno was privately well-informed about the case's manipulations through Lieutenant Colonel Ivanov).
+On May 6, eleven days before the scheduled start of the Beilis trial, Brazul-Brushkovsky submitted a new statement to Lieutenant Colonel Ivanov, outlining the gathered facts and identifying the true murderers.
+On May 30–31, he published the collected data in two Kiev newspapers with opposing leanings — the liberal Kievskaya Mysl and the nationalist, monarchist, and antisemitic Kievlyanin, edited by State Council member Dmitry Pikhno (Pikhno was privately well-informed about the case's manipulations through Lieutenant Colonel Ivanov).
 On June 2, 1912, an attempt was made in the Duma to raise a ministerial inquiry on this matter.
 However, the Duma did not address the issue before June 8, and on June 9, it was dissolved.
 Krasovsky was immediately arrested on charges of official misconduct but was acquitted by the court; Amzor Karaev was exiled to Siberia administratively, and special secret measures were taken to prevent his appearance at the trial (he was arrested during that time).
 However, the authorities could not ignore these facts, and the Beilis case was sent for further investigation on June 20, especially since the timing coincided with elections to the State Duma, making the start of the trial inconvenient for the authorities.
-Confidence in Beilis's innocence became widespread among Kyiv residents.
+Confidence in Beilis' innocence became widespread among Kiev residents.

 Following these publications, a new witness, barber Shvachko, identified Rudzinsky from a newspaper portrait.
 In the summer of 1911, Shvachko was detained with Rudzinsky.
 Shvachko reported overhearing a nighttime conversation between Rudzinsky and another professional thief, Krymovsky, during which Rudzinsky, in response to Krymovsky's question, "What about the bastard?" replied: "We finished him, the filthy snitch".
-Earlier, according to Krymovsky, they had planned to rob Saint Sophia Cathedral, and it could be inferred that Andrey, a student at the cathedral's religious school, was intended to be used in this scheme.
+Earlier, according to Krymovsky, they had planned to rob Saint Sophia Cathedral, and it could be inferred that Yushchinskyi, a student at the cathedral's religious school, was intended to be used in this scheme.

 Further investigation

-Letter from N. Mashkevich to the St. Petersburg investigator for especially important cases, Sereda, March 14, 1913: "I request the immediate interrogation of Archimandrite Autonom, who is with Archbishop Anthony of Volhynia, regarding what he told the former prior of Pochaev Lavra, Ambrose, about ritual murders and the source of his knowledge about the existence of the Jewish blood dogma.
-Send the interrogation to Kyiv.
+Letter from Nikolay Mashkevich to the St. Petersburg investigator for especially important cases, Sereda, March 14, 1913: "I request the immediate interrogation of Archimandrite Autonom, who is with Archbishop Anthony of Volhynia, regarding what he told the former prior of Pochaev Lavra, Ambrose, about ritual murders and the source of his knowledge about the existence of the Jewish blood dogma.
+Send the interrogation to Kiev.
 N. Mashkevich".

-As a result of the further investigation conducted by N. Mashkevich, sent from St. Petersburg on the personal order of Shcheglovitov, the prosecution was supplemented with the following evidence:
+As a result of the further investigation conducted by Nikolay Mashkevich, sent from St. Petersburg on the personal order of Shcheglovitov, the prosecution was supplemented with the following evidence: